 Basically we are making a program to accept a user input of one of four eye colors, males and females in this group, then we will output the percentage of that eye color in the group.

-This one was a lil tricky, but this below was my working solution, I have not looked yet but I believe you can do this better with a for loop.
-So I created a ‘colors’ list in proper order to get the index needed like if the input was ‘blue’ then that index is ‘1’.
+This one was a lil tricky, but this below was my working solution.
+So I created a ‘colors’ list in proper order to get the index needed like if the input was ‘blue’ then that index is ‘1’ for both males and females.
 Then with color index found now add the sum(data) + sum(data) to get the male + females total color count for blue, then just do the percentage math.